 A program that combined cash transfers with training and mentorship for poor households in Uganda reduced poverty, preliminary results show.

-IPA conducted a randomized evaluation to test the impacts of diverse components and variants of Village Enterprise’s program, which provides poor households with a combination of cash transfers, mentorship, business training, and support for the formation of savings groups over a one-year period.
+From 2013-2016, IPA conducted a randomized evaluation to test the impacts of diverse components and variants of Village Enterprise’s program, which provides poor households with a combination of cash transfers, mentorship, business training, and support for the formation of savings groups over a one-year period.
 Results suggest that the full Village Enterprise program succeeded in increasing sustained asset holdings and consumption, reducing poverty at rates of cost-effectiveness that compare favorably to the rates found in diverse evaluations of ultra-poor graduation programs.
 The study also suggests that adding components such as mentorship and training may be sensible extensions to cash transfer programs aimed at poverty alleviation.

 Village Enterprise is expanding the model while continuing to test it at scale.

-Based on this evidence, Village Enterprise was selected from more than 80 organizations for the first Development Impact Bond in poverty alleviation, enabling it to scale up its model while taking responsibility for quality of implementation at scale.
+Based on this evidence, Village Enterprise was selected in from more than 80 organizations for the first Development Impact Bond in poverty alleviation, enabling it to scale up its model while taking responsibility for quality of implementation at scale.
 Launched in 2017, this DIB gives outcome funders assurance they are funding a poverty alleviation program that works based on measurable results.